LIU Sharks men's ice hockey

 The LIU Sharks men's ice hockey team represents Long Island University in NCAA Division I ice hockey.
 The school announced their intention to begin a varsity schedule for the 2020–21 season on April 30, 2020.
 While starting out as an independent, the Sharks were a scheduling partner of Atlantic Hockey for at least their first season.

 As of 2025, the Sharks are the only Division I program located in the New York City-area, though all their home games are played in Nassau County, outside of the New York city limits.

 History

 After the college hockey season had been ended prematurely in March 2020, due to the COVID-19 pandemic, Long Island University announced their intention to found a men's Division I ice hockey team.
 The school had already established its women's team the year before and, despite the uncertainty for the upcoming season, LIU hired a coaching staff and recruited a full team of players.

 Due to scheduling problems resulting from COVID-19, LIU entered into a scheduling partnership with Atlantic Hockey for its inaugural season.
 LIU would officially remain an independent program and would not be eligible for the conference tournament.

+In April 2026, LIU announced that a holiday college tournament would be held at UBS Arena as part of a five-year partnership with the Islanders and the arena.
+The inaugural Empire State Holiday Invitational will be held over a two-day period in December 2026 and include the Sharks and three other teams.